OpenAI GPT-3: Everything You Need to Know

-Since the waiting list is just too long and it could be a while before you get your hands on your own API key, we have some examples gathered from the web on how machine learning enthusiasts are using the model for different applications.
+Since the waiting list is just too long and it could be a while before you get your hands on your own API key, we have some examples gathered from the web on how machine learning enthusiasts and data scientists are using the model for different applications.

 Natural Language to SQL generation